ARCCSS-extremes/climpact/www/user_guide/Climpact_user_guide.md

 For Tx90 and Tn90 heatwaves, 90th percentile thresholds are calculated for each calendar day using a 15-day moving window over the user-specified base period.
 The Tx90 and Tn90 heatwaves are calculated over the extended summer of the relevant hemisphere (i.e. only "summer" heatwaves are detected).
 In the southern hemisphere the extended summer season runs from November to March inclusive, in the northern hemisphere it runs from May to September inclusive.
 For more information on the Tx90 and Tn90 heatwaves see [Perkins and Alexander (2013)](#appendixd_refs)

-Five heatwave aspects are calculated for each kind of heatwave.
-What these aspects mean differs depending on the type of heatwave.
-For Tx90 and Tn90 heatwaves, the five heatwave aspects are:
+Five heatwave aspects are calculated for the Tx90 and Tn90 heatwaves:

 * **Heatwave Number (HWN)**: The number of heatwave events (>= 3 continuous heatwave days) that begin in the period of interest (the current year or current extended summer) in addition to those that start prior to but continue into the period of interest.
 * **Heatwave Frequency (HWF)**: The number of days that contribute to heatwaves defined by HWN ('heatwave days').
-For heatwave’s that begin prior to the period of interest, only the heatwave days within the period of interest are counted.
-For heatwave’s that extend beyond the period of interest, a maximum of 14 days beyond the period of interest is counted.
+For heatwaves that begin prior to the period of interest, only the heatwave days within the period of interest are counted.
+For heatwaves that extend beyond the period of interest, a maximum of 14 days beyond the period of interest is counted.
 * **Heatwave Duration (HWD)**: Length in days of the longest heatwave defined by HWN.
-* **Heatwave Magnitude (HWM)**: The mean temperature of heatwave's defined by HWN.
+* **Heatwave Magnitude (HWM)**: The mean temperature of heatwaves defined by HWN.
 Means across each heatwave event are calculated prior to a final mean being calculated.
 * **Heatwave Amplitude (HWA)**: The peak daily temperature of the hottest heatwave (defined as the heatwave with the highest mean temperature).

 ### D.2 The Excess Heat Factor

 See [Nairn and Fawcett (2015)](#appendixd_refs) for background information on the EHF.
-The EHF is calculated daily and is a combination of two excess heat indices (EHI) representing the potential to acclimatise to and the climatological significance of the heat accumulated over a particular three day period:
+The EHF is calculated daily and is a combination of two excess heat indices (EHI) representing the potential to acclimatise and the climatological significance of the heat accumulated over a particular three day period:

 EHI(accl.) = [(TM<sub>i</sub> + TM<sub>i-1</sub> + TM<sub>i-2</sub>)/3] – [(TM<sub>i-3</sub> + … + TM<sub>i-32</sub>)/30]

 EHI(sig.) = [(TM<sub>i</sub> + TM<sub>i-1</sub> + TM<sub>i-2</sub>)/3] – TM95<sub>i</sub>

 Where TM<sub>i</sub> represents the average daily temperature for day i and TM95 is the 95th percentile of TM over all days within the user-specified base period.
+TM is calculated as TM = (TX + TN)/2.
 EHF heatwaves are calculated for the entire year.
-TM is calculated as TM = (TX + TN)/2.
+However, since TM95 is calculated using all days in the year EHF heatwaves naturally reflect summer events in regions with a distinct seasonal cycle (i.e. middle to high latitude locations).
 The EHF is subsequently defined from the above two indices as:

 EHF = EHI(sig.) x max(1,EHI(accl.))

-For EHF heatwaves, five annual heatwave aspects are calculated:
+For EHF heatwaves, eight annual heatwave aspects are calculated:

 * **Heatwave Number (HWN)**: The number of heatwave events that begin each year.
 Heatwave events are any day with a positive EHF.
-Given EHF represents accumulated heat over the previous three days, the two days prior to a positive EHF day are included in the heatwave's dates (ensuring that all heatwaves are at least three days long; see section D.2).
+Given EHF represents accumulated heat over the previous three days, the two days prior to a positive EHF day are included in the heatwave's dates (ensuring that all heatwaves are at least three days long).
+Given this lead time, positive EHF days that are separated by 2 or fewer negative EHF days are considered a single EHF heatwave.
 * **Heatwave Frequency (HWF)**: The number of days that contribute to heatwaves defined by HWN ('heatwave days').
+* **Heatwave Duration (HWD)**: Length in days of the longest heatwave defined by HWN.
-* **Heatwave Duration (HWD)**: The mean length of heatwave events.
+* **Heatwave Mean Duration (HWMD)**: The mean length of all heatwave events defined by HWN.
-* **Heatwave Severity (HWS)**: The mean of each heatwave's maximum severity.
-Severity is calculated daily as the EHF divided by the 85th percentile of all positive EHF values in the base period (e.g. 1961-1990).
+* **Heatwave Peak Severity (HWPS)**: The mean of each heatwave's maximum severity.
+Severity is calculated daily for each heatwave as the EHF divided by the 85th percentile of all positive EHF values in the base period (e.g. 1961-1990).
-* **Heatwave Intensity (HWI)**: The mean of each heatwave's maximum EHF value.
+* **Heatwave Peak Intensity (HWPI)**: The mean of each heatwave's maximum EHF value.
+* **Heatwave Load Severity (HWLS)**: The sum of daily EHF heatwave severities.
+* **Heatwave Load Intensity (HWLI)**: The sum of daily EHF heatwave intensities.

-Note that the nomenclature of 'severity' and 'intensity' is based on [Nairn and Fawcett (2015; 2018)](#appendixd_refs), where severity is a normalised value that is hence comparable across locations.
+Note that *severity*, *intensity* and *load* are based on nomenclature described in [Nairn and Fawcett (2015; 2018)](#appendixd_refs), where severity is a normalised value making it comparable across locations.
 Heatwaves with severities larger than 1 are considered severe while those with severities larger than 3 are considered extreme.
 Heatwave intensity refers to raw EHF values and is only useful for comparing years or events at the same location.

 ### D.3 Notes on the interpretation of heatwave indices

-* Note the different definition of heatwave duration for EHF heatwaves compared to Tx90 and Tn90 heatwaves.
 * For Tx90 and Tn90 heatwaves, the year of a heatwave season refers to the year it commences. e.g. the summer season of 2009 for Sydney, Australia, begins in November 2009 and continues until March 2010.
 * For all heatwaves, if there are no heatwaves in a given year, then HWN and HWF will equal 0 and all other heatwave aspects will be set to missing.
 If this occurs for all years in station data then no plots will be created for these aspects.
 * For netCDF data, any values calculated over ocean grid cells should be ignored.
-* Leap days are ignored in heatwave calculations.

 <a name="appendixd_refs"></a>
 ### Appendix D References